Moonflower Murders: Reception

-Sarah Lyall writing in The New York Times remarked it as a classic golden-age mystery novel, with a modern or postmodern take, and was impressed by the continual flow of high quality writing from the author.
+Sarah Lyall, writing in The New York Times, considered it a classic golden-age mystery novel, with a modern or postmodern take, and was impressed by the continual flow of high-quality writing from the author.
 This novel was “a richly plotted, head-spinning novel about a present-day disappearance, a murder eight years earlier and a fictional murder that may be relevant to both.”

 Television adaptation

-In 2023, BBC began filming a series based on Moonflower Murders that was released in 2024.
+In 2023, the BBC began filming a series based on Moonflower Murders that was released in 2024.
 Lesley Manville and Timothy McMullan reprised their roles as Susan and Atticus from the previous Magpie Murders series.